whitefield-framework/whitefield/docs/README.md

 ### How to add a new IoT protocol stack using Stackline/Commline interfaces
   1. Explain changes to Contiki
-  2. Explain changes to RiOT
+  2. Explain changes to RIOT